 It’s good for once you have the script pretty set in stone.
 You can then go over the script imagining the space you’ll need for each page, and move a panel to the preceding or following pages.

-Anyway, that’s how to write a comic script.
-You, of course, should figure out what works best for you, but that’s how I do it.
+Anyway, that’s how I write a comic script.
+Everyone has their own way, and you, of course, should figure out what works best for you, but that’s how I do it.
 Not better, not worse, just saves me a lot of micro-formatting when I should be concerned with the bigger issue.

 UPDATE, 4/10/18: These days I finish in a Word template I made for easier formatting, and/or go through Scrivener first, but I still often grind it out in Notepad like the above to lay down the story’s energy without getting lost in the technical details.
+Pages, panels, character names, on-page text: these are all given their own styles set as shortcut hotkeys for fast arrangement and faster edits.
+My favorite thing about is Word numbers the panels and pages automatically so moving them around is less of a hassle.
 I’ll post the Word template sooner or later for anybody who wants it.